ocaml/oasis/HACKING.md

   * Details: Read the full blog post here: URL of the blog post.
  * Change version in `\_oasis`, drop the ~HEAD, rerun `oasis setup` and commit.
  * `make deploy`
+ * Make sure the new version is X.Y.Z~HEAD and maybe rerun update.
  * Update Change Log in the Files section of forge:
   * Copy-paste last entry of CHANGES.txt, not including the first line (date...).